The Mickey Mouse Club: Distribution

-This incarnation was not distributed by Disney only; while Disney did produce the series, it was co-produced and distributed by SFM Entertainment, which also handled 1970s-era syndication of the original 1950s series.
-(Disney since reacquired only distribution rights.)
+This incarnation was not distributed by Disney only; while Disney did produce the series, it was co-produced and distributed by SFM Entertainment, which also handled 1970s-era syndication of the original 1950s series (Disney since re-acquired only distribution rights).

-1989–1994 revival: The All-New Mickey Mouse Club
+1989–1996 revival: The All-New Mickey Mouse Club

 Reruns of the original The Mickey Mouse Club began airing on Disney Channel with its 1983 launch.
-While the show was popular with younger audiences, Disney Channel executives felt it had become dated over the years, particularly because it was aired in black-and-white.
+While the show was popular with younger audiences, Disney Channel executives felt it had become dated over the years, particularly due it being aired in black-and-white.
 Their answer was to create a brand-new, rebooted version of the club, one targeted at contemporary audiences.
-The all-new "club members" wore Mouseketeer varsity jackets instead of Mickey Mouse ears.
+The all-new "club members" wore Mouseketeer varsity jackets instead of "Mickey's ears"-shaped hats.
 This show was called The All-New Mickey Mouse Club (also known as MMC to fans).

-This version of the series features a number of cast members who went on to achieve global success in entertainment, including actor Ryan Gosling, future NSYNC members Justin Timberlake and JC Chasez, singers Britney Spears and Christina Aguilera, actress Keri Russell, voice actress Deedee Magno, future En Vogue member Rhona Bennett, singer Chase Hampton, and Hallmark Channel movie star Nikki DeLoach.
+This version of the series features a number of cast members who later established careers in the entertainment industry, including Ryan Gosling, Justin Timberlake, JC Chasez, Britney Spears, Christina Aguilera, Keri Russell, Deedee Magno, Rhona Bennett, Chase Hampton, and Nikki DeLoach.

+Jessica Simpson and Matt Damon auditioned for the show but were not cast.
+Other notable figures who reportedly auditioned but did not make the final cut include Kirsten Dunst, Ben Affleck, Countess Vaughn, Ryan Phillippe, Brittany Murphy, Joey Fatone, Donald Faison, Nick Carter, and Sara Bareilles.

-Throughout the show's run, Fred Newman was the main adult co-host from the beginning of the series until season six.
-In the first season, Newman was joined by other co-host Mowava Pryor.
+Fred Newman was the main adult co-host from the beginning of the series until season six.
+In the first season Newman was joined by Mowava Pryor as co-host.
 She was then replaced by Terri Eoff from the fourth until the sixth season.
-By the show's final season, two original members, Chase Hampton and Tiffini Hale, became the co-hosts.
+By the show's final season, season seven, two original members, Chase Hampton and Tiffini Hale, became the co-hosts.

 This was also the first version of the club to have any studio audience, though only a moderate-sized group.

-Former Mouseketeer Don Grady guest-starred in the season-one finale.
+Former Mouseketeer Don Grady guest-starred in the first-season finale.
 Grady, along with fellow Mouseketeers Annette Funicello, Bobby Burgess, Tommy Cole, Sharon Baird, and Sherry Alberoni, were reunited on the 100th episode, during the show's third season.
 Funicello later appeared on the show again, in an interview with the Mouseketeer Lindsey Alley.